shepherd92/personal_website/content/_index.md

           date_end: '2018-05-14'
           description: |2-
               * Analyzed response times of distributed database servers for optimal load balancing
-              * Coordinated a team of eight as a deputy of the product owner
+              * Coordinated a team of 8 as a deputy of the product owner
               * Implemented performance critical algorithms for Smart Services Routers
     design:
       columns: '2'